Catori/catori_core-rs/NAND.md

 In order to build functional circuits out of just NAnd gates, however, it is necessary to be able to bind two inputs to the same output.

-e.g. to create a NOT gate, inputs A and B have to be bound to the same source.
+e.g. to create a NOT gate from a NAnd gate, inputs A and B have to be bound to the same source.
 This effectively entangles A and B so that the new truth table becomes

 | A 	| B 	| Q 	|